Standardized: black mustard

 Strictly speaking, the Brassica juncea often sold as brown mustard is a "black" mustard.
 The reason it is called "brown" is that the other species of black mustard are difficult to harvest and are seldom available in commerce.
 Brown mustard is a flowering plant in the same family as arugula, horseradish, watercress, and wasabi.

 The whole or ground seed.

 This is the herb most frequently used in mustard plasters.
-The herb is also used whole in cooking or ground in other medicinal and culinary preparations.
+The herb is also used whole in cooking or ground in other preparations.

 This information is not intended to diagnose, treat, cure, or prevent any disease.